-The bank was able to meet all its financial commitments and obligations without any liquidity risk exposure in the course of the year.
+The Bank was able to meet all its financial commitments and obligations without any liquidity risk exposure in the course of the year.

-The bank's Asset and Liability Management Committee (ALMAC) is charged with the responsibility of managing the bank's daily liquidity position.
+The Bank's Asset and Liability Management Committee (ALMAC) is charged with the responsibility of managing the Bank's daily liquidity position.
 A daily liquidity position is monitored and regular liquidity stress testing is conducted under a variety of scenarios covering both normal and more severe market conditions.
 All liquidity policies and procedures are subject to review and approval by ALMAC.
 The Board ALMAC sets limits which are in conformity with the regulatory limits.
 The limits are monitored regularly and exceptions are reported to Board ALMAC as appropriate.
 In addition gap reports are prepared monthly to measure the maturity mismatches between assets and liabilities.
 The cumulative gap over total assets is not expected to exceed 20%.

-(iii) Exposure to liquidity risk
+(ii) Exposure to liquidity risk

-The key measure used by the bank for managing liquidity risk is the ratio of net liquid assets to deposits from customers.
-For this purpose, net liquid assets are considered as including cash and cash equivalents and investment grade debt securities for which there is an active and liquid market less any deposits from banks, debt securities issued, other borrowings and commitments maturing within the next month.
-A similar calculation is used to measure the bank's compliance with the liquidity limit established by the Bank's lead regulator (The Central Bank of Liberia).
+The key measure used by the Bank for managing liquidity risk is the ratio of net liquid assets to deposits from customers.
+For this purpose, net liquid assets are considered as including cash and cash equivalents and investment grade debt securities for which there is an active and liquid market less any deposits from Banks, debt securities issued, other borrowings and commitments maturing within the next month.
+A similar calculation is used to measure the Bank's compliance with the liquidity limit established by the Bank's lead regulator (The Central Bank of Liberia).

-(iv) Assets used in managing liquidity risk
+(iii) Assets used in managing liquidity risk

-The bank holds a diversified portfolio of cash and highly liquid securities to support payment obligations and contingent funding in a structured market environment.
-The bank assets held for managing liquidity risk comprised cash and balances with central banks, due from other banks and investment securities.
-Government bonds and securities that are readily acceptable in repurchase agreements with the central bank.
+The Bank holds a diversified portfolio of cash and highly liquid securities to support payment obligations and contingent funding in a structured market environment.
+The Bank assets held for managing liquidity risk comprised cash and balances with central Banks, due from other Banks and investment securities.
+Government bonds and securities that are readily acceptable in repurchase agreements with the central Bank.

-(v) Liquidity ratio
+(iv) Liquidity ratio

-The bank's liquidity ratio as at December 31, 2016 stood at 40.4% as compared to 39.3% at the end of December 2015, which is far above the regulatory required ratio of 15% and also above 25%.
+The Bank's liquidity ratio as at December 31, 2017 stood at 30.2% as compared to 40.4% at the end of December 2016, which is far above the regulatory required ratio of 15% and also above 25% limit set by the Management.

-(vi) Financial risk management (continued)
+(v) Financial risk management (continued)